softwarevo/evodirecte/README.md

 # evoDirecte Landing Page

-This is the landing page for the alternative EcoleDirecte client evoDirecte, coming in spring of 2026.
+This is the landing page for the alternative EcoleDirecte client evoDirecte, coming soon in spring of 2026.